A first systematic study of [OIII] 88$\mu$m at $z>8$: two luminous oxygen lines and a powerful ionized outflow in the first 600 million years: Results

 \subsection{Dust continuum}

-We show naturally-weighted dust continuum cutouts of our four targets in Figure \ref{fig:dustContinuum}, overplotted on \textit{JWST}/NIRCam F150W imaging obtained as part of UNCOVER and retrieved from the DAWN JWST Archive \citep[DJA;][]{valentino2023}.
+We show naturally-weighted dust continuum cutouts of our four targets in Figure \ref{fig:dustContinuum}, overplotted on \textit{JWST}/NIRCam F150W imaging obtained as part of UNCOVER and retrieved from the DAWN \textit{JWST} Archive \citep[DJA;][]{valentino2023}.
 No continuum emission is detected at the $>3\sigma$ level in any of our targets, down to an RMS of $\sigma = 9.6 - 18\,\mu\mathrm{Jy/beam}$ (Table \ref{tab:observations}), and we therefore adopt $3\sigma$ upper limits on their continuum flux densities.
 The non-detection of dust continuum emission from UHZ1 implies the $\sim2\sigma$ continuum signal reported in \citet{fujimoto2025_dualz} was spurious.

 We also explore images tapered to a coarser resolution, which are more sensitive to extended dust emission.
-Such extended dust has been speculated to exist in particularly UV-luminous galaxies at high redshift, where it may be efficiently ejected through outflows, possibly driven by radiation pressure \citep[e.g.,][]{ferrara2023,ziparo2023,marquez-chaves2025}.
+Such extended dust has been speculated to exist in particularly UV-luminous galaxies at high redshift, where it may be efficiently ejected through outflows, possibly driven by radiation pressure \citep[e.g.,][]{ferrara2023,ziparo2023,marques-chaves2025}.
+We note, however, that several other explanations for the lack of dust at $z>8$ have also been offered in the literature, and we discuss this in further detail in Section \ref{sec:discussion_continuum}.

 In the $\gtrsim1.0''$ tapered imaging, we note the presence of a weak $\sim2\sigma$ continuum signal fully co-spatial with the $z=8.51$ galaxy UNCOVER-10646 (Figure \ref{fig:continuum_UC10646_tapered} in Appendix \ref{app:dust_continuum_UC10646}).
 This galaxy likely hosts an outflow (Section \ref{sec:discussion_outflow}), making the possibility of extended dust emission particularly intriguing, and we return to this in Section \ref{sec:discussion_outflow_afm}.
 However, deeper data are needed to verify the possible dust continuum signal.